nxp-qoriq/aiopsl/tests/cmdif/README.txt

         shbp_test.shbp is the pointer to struct shbp that was created on GPP shbp.dpci_id is the dpci_id where this shbp belongs to.
         AIOP will acquire, release  and write to all the buffers in the pool.
+        Each buffer inside this shbp should have the shbp address/handle written to the first 8 bytes, shbp should be written by GPP in LE without byte swaps.
         See aiopsl\tests\cmdif\nadk\cmdif_client_demo.c	as example for GPP side testing */

 #define SHBP_TEST_GPP	0x110